 The potential health benefits of oats include: reducing the risk of coronary artery disease, lowering the risk of colorectal cancer, and lowering blood pressure.

 Oily fish, such as salmon or mackerel, is an excellent source of omega-3 oils and lean protein.

-Potential health benefits of eating oily fish include: preventing cardiovascular disease, reducing the risk of rheumatoid arthritis, boosting infant sensory, cognitive, and motor development, improving memory, protecting vision, and preventing oral and skin cancers.
+Potential health benefits of eating oily fish include: preventing cardiovascular disease, reducing the risk of rheumatoid arthritis, boosting infant sensory, cognitive, and motor development,

 People who regularly consume olive oil are at a lower risk of developing cardiovascular diseases, including hypertension (high blood pressure), stroke, and hyperlipidemia (high blood cholesterol and triglyceride levels).